 With this article, we help you choose which LSAT prep book you should obtain.
 Understandably, you are under the constraints of both money and time.
-The prep books listed below have a huge potential of helping you get your dream score.
+The prep books listed below have a huge potential of helping you get your LSAT dream score.

 You will find the best LSAT prep books for beginners and experienced users, different types of learners, and those who prefer to study alone or with a group under teachers or tutors.
 Whoever you are and whatever category you belong to, you will find one or two that are just right for you.

-LSAT prep books at glance
+LSAT prep books at a glance

 - The LSAT Trainer: A Remarkable Self-Study Guide for the Self-Driven Student